batiste/CokeScript/README.md

 ### cokescript.generateExports(keys)

-Return a Node module export statement with the keys provided.
+Return a commonJs module export statement with the keys provided.
 If none are provided the module level keys of the last compiled module will be used.

 ## Command line tool